Raffinerie Tirlemontoise: Vinckenbosch & Cie

+Public company Raffinerie Tirlemontoise

-The Sugar refinery of Tienen itself was founded in 1836 and in the early years production was about 10 sacks of raw sugar per day.
-By 1880, sugar beet cultivation rose to 1,000 tonnes.
-In 1894 Paul Wittouck and his brother, Frans, took over Vinckenbosch & Cie, owner of the sugar refinery of Tienen, and turned it into a limited company.
+Paul Wittouck and his brother, Frans owned a sugar factory in Wanze.
+In 1894 they took over Vinckenbosch & Cie, owner of the sugar refinery of Tienen, and turned it into a limited company.
 The brothers faced fierce competition from other sugar manufacturers in Belgium, but emerged as the dominant firm.
 Through a series of technical innovations and improvement the volume of sugar produced in Tienen rose from 7,000 tonnes in 1894 to 62,000 tonnes in 1913.
 The company began to export sugar and to take over other Belgian companies.

-In 1931, the Chadbourne plan was the first international agreement on sugar production, but due to international overproduction the situation of the sugar industry remained difficult until the end of World War II.
+In 1931, the Chadbourne Agreement was a major international agreement on the production of sugar.
+However, due to the continued international overproduction the situation of the sugar industry remained difficult until the end of World War II.

+By 1933 or earlier, the company operated the first continuous diffuser, invented by Julien Bergé.
+It marked the company's leadership in innovation.
+The horizontal type of rotating continuous diffuser is named "RT" after Raffinerie Tirlemontoise.